mskwarcan/QA-Checklist/README.md

 To Do:
 ============
 * Make it project-based
-* Make a simple UI to build the QA chunks you want
 * Save the data to a database
 * Be able to login and manage projects
 * Be able to see progress on the QA